AshrafHanyy/AshrafHanyy.github.io/content/blog/Reflecting on-2023/index.md

 featured: true
 ---

  For me, this year was unbelievably rewarding.
 I went through many achievements and reached a lot of milestones that I honestly thought would take me forever to ever get to.
 I keep reflecting everyday on how I feel about all of this.
 Although I'm very grateful for every single award and proud of all these achievements.
-I wanted to reflect a bit on how all of this made me feel eventually.
+I wanted to reflect a bit on how all of this made me feel eventually so this blog post will be a bit personal where I will share how my thoughts were back then.

 ### Fall 2022

 Starting the 22/23 academic year from Fall 2022 Semester, I was going through a lot.
 I don't feel the need to explain what happened to me on the blog here but let's just say that I was suffering quite hard and things felt quite dark.
-I went through a traumatic phase that eventually left me suffering with PTSD that took almost 11 months to recover from.
+I went through a traumatic phase that eventually left me feeling unwell and took almost 11 months to recover from.

 It was only through that hardship that I decided to pull everything together and focus on one thing which was studying.
 At that time, I did nothing but study 24/7.
-I isolated quite a bit .
 And from there...things got to a really good point.

 Solzhenitsyn, a Russian author and Soviet dissident who helped to raise global awareness of political repression in the Soviet Union, especially the Gulag prison system, talked about when he was in the camps, that at least if he was laying bricks in a wall, or a bricklayer was doing so, at least he had the satisfaction of building something, there was some tiny iota of meaning in the work, something redemptive in that, a crumb of meaning that you could feast on in the midst of your starvation.